-The income / profits received / earned would be accumulated by the Fund as capital accretion, aimed at achieving capital growth and reflected in the NAV.
+The income / profits received / earned would be accumulated by the Fund as capital accretion, aimed at achieving capital growth.

-Payout of Income Distribution cum capital withdrawal option(IDCW-Payout)
+Income Distribution cum capital withdrawal Policy:

-The profits received / earned and so retained and reinvested may be distributed as Income at appropriate rates (after providing for all relevant ongoing expenses, etc.) and at appropriate intervals as may be decided by the AMC and/or Trustee Company.
-It will be distributed to the unitholders who hold the units on the record date of declaration of the Income.
+The profits received / earned and so retained and reinvested may be distributed as income distribution at appropriate rates (after providing for all relevant ongoing expenses, dividend distribution tax or statutory levy if any etc.) and at appropriate intervals as may be decided by the AMC and/or Trustee Company.
+It will be distributed to the unitholders who hold the units on the record date of declaration of the income distribution.